How has digital marketing affected branding? Q&A with Chris Bullick, MD of The Pull Agency.

 Bill Gates – somewhat belatedly – said ‘The Internet changes everything’.
 In reality, Microsoft was late to the party but Gates nailed it just in time.
 But has the Internet really changed everything for marketing?
 The way in which services and products are promoted and sold may be different, but are the fundamentals still the same?

-I interviewed Chris Bullick, Managing Director of The Pull Agency (which has just changed its name from Pull Digital).
-The agency creates brand propositions, websites and campaigns for clients that are challenger brands wanting to ‘out-think rather than out-spend the competition’.
+I interviewed Chris Bullick, Managing Director of The Pull Agency: they create brand propositions, websites and campaigns for clients that are challenger brands wanting to ‘out-think rather than out-spend the competition’.

 CG: So Chris, has – as Gates proclaimed – the Internet really changed everything?